eclipse/lsp4e/documentation/using-language-server-via-configuration-no-code.md

 ### Step 2: Create a Launch Configuration describing how to start your Language Server

-In the usual _Launch Configurations_ dialog, define how your langauge server should be started.
+In the usual _Launch Configurations_ dialog, define how your language server should be started.
 Depending on your language server, you may want to start it as a Java Program or as an External Program...
 Use the various fields to customize things like command-line arguments or environment variables if necessary.

 To help you with development and testing, it's usually nice to be able to monitor the language server output.
 So you may want to tick the _Command > Allocate Console_ checkbox.